SvarDOS/edrdos/README.md

  - the [OpenWatcom](https://github.com/open-watcom/open-watcom-v2) toolchain,
    version 1.9 or later.

+## Binary snapshots
+Binaries and a 1.44M floppy image are built automatically through Github actions.
+To download them, go to the actions page, and then click the last successful workflow build job.
+The files are provided under the artifacts section.

 ## Build instructions
 I was able to successfully build the kernel and command interpreter under DOS, Win32, Linux and MacOS.